-An individual who seeks relief under the ADEA must demonstrate that s/he: 1) falls within the protected age group (e.g., that he is 40 years of age or older); 2) was qualified for the position; 3) he was nevertheless adversely affected; and 4) the defendant sought someone younger than the plaintiff, but with similar qualifications, to perform the work.
-The Supreme Court “has not definitively decided whether the evidentiary framework of McDonnell Douglas Corp. v.
-Green…utilised in Title VII cases is appropriate in the ADEA context."
-Therefore, some courts still apply McDonnell Douglas to create a presumption of age-based discrimination once an individual demonstrates these four elements.
+An individual who seeks relief under the ADEA must demonstrate that s/he: 1) falls within the protected age group (e.g. that he is 40 years of age or older); 2) was qualified for the position; 3) he was nevertheless adversely affected; and 4) the defendant sought someone younger than the plaintiff, but with similar qualifications, to perform the work.
+The Supreme Court “has not definitely decided whether the evidentiary framework of McDonnell Douglas Corp v Green…utilised in Title VII cases is appropriate in the AEDA context.”
+Most of the Courts of Appeals continue to apply McDonnell Douglas to create a presumption of age-based discrimination once an individual demonstrates these four elements.
 If the employer rebuts the presumption by articulating a legitimate, non-discriminatory reason for its decision, the individual must demonstrate that the reasons offered by the employer are merely pretext for discrimination, and, ultimately, that his or her age was the “but-for” cause of the employer’s adverse action.

 Generally, stray remarks, standing alone, will not give rise to an inference of discrimination.
 For example, one stray remark that management employees were too old, coupled with the fact that the remark was not made by a decision maker or made in connection with the termination, was deemed insufficient to establish a claim for discrimination.
 However, such comments, when made by management in an environment where other indicia of discriminatory intent are also present, may support an age discrimination claim.